 LATEST NEWS

-I am thrilled to announce that I have been appointed as an Associate Editor for Cities & Health (Taylor & Francis) academic journal.
+I am thrilled to announce that I have been appointed as a Senior Editor for Cities & Health (Taylor & Francis) academic journal.
 This remarkable opportunity is a testament to my unwavering passion for scholarly pursuits and my relentless dedication to advancing knowledge in my field.
-As an Associate Editor, I am ready to embark on this transformative journey, collaborating with esteemed researchers and scholars to propel the journal to new heights.
+In this position, I will collaborate with esteemed researchers and scholars to propel the journal to new heights.
 I am grateful for this honor and eagerly anticipate the profound impact we will collectively make in shaping the future of academia.
 Here's to an exhilarating chapter filled with groundbreaking research, stimulating discussions, and impactful publications.
-More information about the journal can be found here
+More information about the journal can be found here.

-New funding approved!
-In this newly funded research initiative from UM-Flint and UM-Dearborn, our interdisciplinary team, spanning transportation engineering, geospatial analysis, computer science, and urban planning, will investigate the safety and utility of e-bikes in the Detroit metro area.
+New internal funding approved!
+In this newly supported research, our interdisciplinary team, spanning transportation engineering, geospatial analysis, computer science, and urban planning, will investigate the safety and utility of e-bikes in the Detroit metro area.
 Focusing on two critical aspects—safety and enjoyment—we aim to understand how different microspaces influence rider behavior using biosensors, videography, and participatory GIS.
 Through a mixed-methodologial approach involving bio-sensors and survey instruments, we will identify barriers and facilitators of e-bike usage.
 This data will inform strategies to increase e-bike mode share and contribute to sustainable and equitable transportation solutions in Detroit.

 CONNECT WITH ME